 Perform in its entirety:

 A Grand Right Work.
-Grand Right Works are productions where the music and lyrics have been expressly written for the production, eg: Cats or Wicked
+Grand Right Works are dramatico-musical works, or ballets, where the music and lyrics have been expressly written for the production, eg: musicals like Cats or Wicked

 A choral work longer than 20 minutes in duration